DaleGia/ESPStringTemplate/README.md

 # ESPStringTemplate
 Lightweight string templating library for building static web pages on the ESP8266

 ESPStringTemplate is a lightweight library created to make static web page generation simple and easy to understand on the ESP8266.
-It was created in an attempt to make building customisable and scalable web pages fast, easy, and with more dertermanistic characteristics by utilising statically allocated buffers.
+It was created in an attempt to make building customisable and scalable web pages fast, easy, and with more determanistic characteristics by utilising statically allocated buffers.

 ## Features
 - Simple interface to add string/HTML elements to statically allocated buffer with overflow detection (no dynamic memory allocation).